dancer1325/prometheus/docs/configuration/configuration.md

 * syntax
     ```yaml
     # The job name assigned to scraped metrics by default.
-    # MUST be UNIQUE ACROSS ALL scrape configurations
+    # MUST be UNIQUE | ALL scrape configurations
     job_name: <job_name>

     # How frequently to scrape targets from this job.